2.7. Vectors and Matrices in MATLAB

 3 3 3 3

-When we want to perform multiplication, division, or an exponent element-wise, that is between each element of the vectors, we use the .*, .^ and ./ element-wise operators.
-These operators take two vectors or matrices of the same size and perform the operation between pairs of values at the same position in the vectors or matrices.
+When we want to perform multiplication, division, or use an exponent element-wise, that is, between each element of the vectors, we use the .*, ./, and .^ element-wise operators.
+These operators take two vectors or matrices of the same size and operate on pairs of values at the same position.

 >> a = [2 3 4];